Albariño

 Albariño, also known as Alvarinho in Portugal, is a white wine grape variety primarily grown in the Rías Baixas region of Spain and the Vinho Verde region of Portugal.

-All About Albariño
+All about Albariño

 Appearance